anandmurugesan/home/index.md

 **Note on Recommendation Letters for Students**

 I am happy to provide recommendation or support letters for students who **have completed at least one of my elective courses**.
 This and a weeks notice is a necessary condition.
-If you would like me to write substantive and informative letters, you'd be better served by performing well in the elective course(s) and engaging productively in the class.
+If you would like me to write substantive and informative letters, you'd be better served by performing well in my courses and engaging productively in the class.
 I only write confidential letters, sent directly to the institution, to ensure my evaluations are candid and objective.

 ## Bio